-A set of public parameters is required in order to generate zk-SNARKs, the specific proof required for Zcash shielded transactions.
-In Zcash, generating these public parameters is known as the "trusted setup" because you have to trust the players involved in the process.
-Zcash has had two trusted setups, the Ceremony in 2016 just before the launch of Sprout and the Powers of Tau that concluded in early 2018, just before the launch of Sapling.
+Before Zcash switched to the Halo 2 proving system in May 2022 and eliminated the need for a trusted setup, a parameter generation ceremony was required in order to generate zk-SNARKs, the specific proof required for Zcash shielded transactions.
+In Zcash, generating these public parameters was known as the Ceremony or "trusted setup" because everyone had to trust the players involved in the process.
+Zcash had two trusted setups, the Ceremony in 2016 just before the launch of Sprout, and the Powers of Tau that concluded in early 2018 just before the launch of Sapling.

-In Zcash, the process generating the public parameters was split between a number of people, each of whom generated a piece of the parameters during what we refer to as the Zcash Ceremony.
+The process of generating the very first public parameters for Zcash was split between six people (at Sapling, it was over a hundred), each of whom was responsible for generating one piece of a long number.
 These pieces were then brought together and combined to create the public parameters.
-This process also produces a by-product (which we have nicknamed the "toxic waste") that could theoretically be used to subvert the blockchain by creating fake coins that are indistinguishable from real ones (the relationship between the public parameters and this toxic waste is similar to that between a public key and a private key).
-It is therefore important that this toxic waste be securely destroyed.
-As long as one of the people involved in generating the parameters destroyed their portion of the "toxic waste," there is no way to subvert the parameters.
-Eventually, Zcash could eliminate these setups altogether with cryptographic breakthroughs such as Halo.
-For technical details on these parameters and documentation of the Ceremony including participants' destruction of "toxic waste" shards, see our Parameter Generation explainer page.
+The process also produced a by-product (which we nicknamed the "toxic waste") that could have theoretically been used to subvert the blockchain and create fake coins that are indistinguishable from real ones.
+(The relationship between the public parameters and this toxic waste was similar to that between a public key and a private key).
+It was therefore important that this toxic waste be securely destroyed.
+As long as one of the people involved in generating the parameters destroyed their portion of the "toxic waste," there was no way to subvert the parameters.
+Eventually, with the release of Halo 2, Zcash eliminated these setups altogether.
+For technical details on these parameters and documentation of the Ceremony including participants' destruction of "toxic waste" shards, see our parameter generation explainer page.

 What operating system do I need to run zcashd or zebrad?